 11. Be A Good Listener

-Your husband may want to talk more about his feelings, but feel unable to do so.
-As his partner, it’s your job to be a good listener whenever he can open up, and encourage him to share how he’s feeling more often.
+Your partner may want to talk more about his feelings but feel unable to do so.
+As his partner, it’s your job to be a good listener whenever he can open up and encourage him to share how he’s feeling more often.

-When you can show empathy, keep an open mind and not judge him for how he’s feeling, this creates a great foundation for more open communication in future.
+When you can show empathy, keep an open mind, and not judge him for how he’s feeling, this creates a great foundation for more open communication in the future.

 12. Sex In Emotionless Relationships

 If you’re not feeling emotional intimacy from your husband, there’s a good chance you’re not feeling inspired to engage in physical intimacy either.

 This is another problem that men often fail to understand because they don’t necessarily need an emotional connection to desire sex.